 Alien Edits: A Creative on the Move

 Loza’s creative juices continue to flow as seen in her innovative selfies on Instagram.
 These can be likened to a pictorial diary through which she shares her thoughts and beliefs.
 The initiative, ‘Alien Edits’, draws on historical characters, cultural references, and other sources for inspiration.

 For example, in one of Loza’s posts, she appeared as the Egyptian queen Nefertiti.
 In another, she appeared with a laptop on her head and a calabash in another.
-This unique method of engaging in social commentary has garnered tremendous interest and encouraged others too to create personal ‘Alien Edits’.
+This unique method of engaging in the social commentary has garnered tremendous interest and encouraged others to create personal ‘Alien Edits’.
 On Nataal, Loza Maléombho explains her aim for doing this.